Gioco di Dungeon con IA

 const electroDbTable = new ElectrodbDynamoTable(this, 'ElectroDbTable');

-[storyApi, gameApi].forEach((api) => api.grantInvokeAccess(userIdentity.identityPool.authenticatedRole), );
+// grant our authenticated role access to invoke our APIs [storyApi, gameApi].forEach((api) => api.grantInvokeAccess(userIdentity.identityPool.authenticatedRole), );

-Deployment e test
+Deployment e testing

-Prima compiliamo il codice:
+Prima di tutto, compiliamo il codice:

 pnpm nx run-many --target build --all